rstmsn/lnd-for-wp/README.md

 ## A WordPress plugin for managing &amp; using your LND node.

 ### Description
 LND For WP is a WordPress plugin that allows you to manage and use your LND node, right from your WordPress administration panel.
-It provides a fully functional wallet interface, allowing you to send and recieve funds across the Bitcoin Lightning Network with ease.
+It provides a fully functional wallet interface, allowing you to send and recieve funds across the Lightning Network with ease.
 The user interface is responsive and will adapt to fit any web enabled desktop, tablet or mobile device.
 You can search the Lightning Network graph, manage peer connections and open & close channels with ease.
 The plugin has QR support, enabling basic encoding & decoding of QR codes.
 LND For WP also adds a number of WordPress 'shortcodes', allowing you to embed LND functionality directly in your website pages and posts.
 New Shortcodes will be added with future versions, as needs & use cases arise.